Exact date UK is set to swelter through hottest day of the year so far

 Outlook for weekend remains settled, with plenty of sunshine across most areas

+The UK could see the hottest day of the year so far this bank holiday weekend, with temperatures expected to reach as high as 24C by Sunday.

-The Met Office has indicated a predominantly dry and sunny outlook for the UK, with warm temperatures expected over the upcoming bank holiday weekend.
+The Met Office has indicated a predominantly dry and sunny outlook for the UK in its latest forecast, with warm temperatures expected across the country for the bank holiday weekend, which also coincides with the beginning of half-term school holidays.

-Thursday is expected to have mostly dry conditions across the country, with variable amounts of cloud and occasional sunny spells.

-The eastern regions may experience slightly cloudier skies and the possibility of isolated light showers.
-While light winds are expected for most areas, coastal regions may experience breezier conditions.

 The weather is expected to feature variable cloud cover with extended periods of sunny spells, particularly across southern England.